Simple.

 Venture Funds have a moderate risk profile and are diversified.
 Once the manager selection is complete, the effort level is relatively low, making it suitable for Family Offices that lack specialized expertise or are seeking diversified exposure.
 The challenge with this investment option lies in accessing top-performing funds, which is highly competitive.

-Family offices typically allocate 6-10% of their wealth to venture capital, either to specific funds or through fund-of-funds vehicles.
+Family offices typically allocate 6-10% of their portfolios to venture capital, either to specific funds or through fund-of-funds vehicles.

 Direct Investing